c0re-neet/fetchNode/README.md

   TODO : Add a max image data size filter <br />
   TODO : Refactor Everything once the Script is finished <br />
   <br />
-  ISSUE : Sites with the Booru api serves some links behind a paywall, it may cause some pseudo-success downloads. <br />
+  ISSUE : Sites with the Booru api may serve some links behind a paywall, thus causing some pseudo-success downloads. <br />

 ## Sites it can fetch <br />
 > Danbooru <br />